^

 Mechanism of action

-The total positive effect of microcurrent therapy can be demonstrated in the following stages: the effect of microcurrents - restoration of the membrane potential of cells - the discovery of ion channels, including Ca 2+ channels, - an increase in the intracellular content of Ca 2+ - activation of Ca 2+ -dependent enzymes - (additional energy for intracellular metabolic processes) - synthesis of proteins, lipids, DNA.
-As a consequence, there is an acceleration of cell differentiation and tissue regeneration.
+The overall positive effect of microcurrent therapy can be demonstrated by the following stages: the effect of microcurrents - restoration of the membrane potential of cells - opening of ion channels, including Ca 2+ channels, - an increase in the intracellular content of Ca 2+ - activation of Ca 2+ -dependent enzymes - an increase in the synthesis of ATP (additional energy for intracellular metabolic processes) - synthesis of proteins, lipids, DNA.
+As a result, there is an acceleration of cell differentiation and tissue regeneration.

 Indications: